WHAT IS EMPLOYERS' LIABILITY INSURANCE?

 Employers are responsible for the health and safety of their staff when they are at work.
 If your business employs more than one person, it’s a legal requirement to have an employers’ liability insurance policy in place.

-For many businesses, this means employers’ liability insurance is compulsory.
+For many UK businesses, this means employers’ liability insurance is compulsory.
 So, what does employers’ liability insurance cover?
 By definition, the meaning of employers’ liability is to cover the cost of any claims a staff member might make for being injured or ill as a result of their employment.
 Employers’ liability policies also protect your business against the costs of medical treatment, compensation, and any related legal fees, meaning your company will be as protected as possible.

-With Tradesure, you can get employers’ liability insurance quotes for tailored policies to suit any type of business.
+With Tradesure as your broker, you can get employers’ liability insurance quotes for tailored policies to suit any type of business.
 You can also choose the level of cover you need, with optional extras such as adding public liability insurance on a combined policy.

 WHO NEEDS EMPLOYERS' LIABILITY INSURANCE?

-We sometimes get asked, ‘do I need employers’ liability insurance?’.
+We are often asked the question ‘do I need employers’ liability insurance?’.
 If you have more than one employee, there are regulations in place which mean it is compulsory for you to have employers’ liability cover.
-However, some employers may be exempt from taking out employers’ liability policies if:
+However, some employers may be exempt from taking employers’ liability policies if:

 - Your employees are based abroad